Geolm/math_intrinsics/README.md

 ## does it handle all float cases (+inf, -inf, NAN) as the C math lib?

-Yes, all functions (even the fast ones) are compliant to +inf, -inf, NAN and other special cases (for example log(-4) == NAN).
+Yes, all functions (except atan2 and pow) are compliant to +inf, -inf, NAN and other special cases (for example log(-4) == NAN).
 All based on the doc found here https://en.cppreference.com/w/

 ## what's tested?